 The empowerHER story starts with a young girl who has lost her mother.
 However, ours is not a story about our grief necessarily, but about just how we draw strength from one another - and how we empower one another.

-empowerHER supports young girls who have experienced the early loss of their mothers.
-By creating enhanced experiences surrounding our events, we instill confidence and reduce isolation through a community of sisterhood that offers hope to each of the girls we serve.
+empowerHER supports, empowers and connects girls of all ages who have experienced the early loss of their mothers.
+By creating enhanced experiences surrounding our events and mentor program, we instill confidence and reduce isolation through a community of sisterhood that offers hope to each of the girls we serve.

 "I envisioned an organization that would allow us to talk about the loss of a young mother in our community and ways to offer help to the family that would not be intrusive."